 - Wear non-comedogenic make-up.

 - Remove make-up at the end of the day.

 Treating the symptoms of acne-prone skin

-Although there is no ‘cure’ for impure and acne-prone skin, medicinal and non-medicinal therapies can be very effective in preventing the formation of new spots and scarring.
+Although there is no ‘cure’ for impure and acne-prone skin, medicinal and non-medicinal therapies can be very effective in preventing the formation of new spots and acne scars.

-Depending on the severity of impure and acne-prone skin, sufferers can use a cleanse, clear, care routine such as the Eucerin DermoPURIFYER range, be prescribed medical treatments such as retinoids or oral antibiotics or a combination of both.
+Depending on the severity of impure and acne-prone skin, sufferers can use a cleanse, clear, care routine such as the Eucerin ProACNE Solution range, prescribed medical treatments such as retinoids or oral antibiotics or a combination of both.
 Some medical treatments are known to have dehydrating side effects so can be enhanced with adjunctive moisturising care.